Do You Want a Blessed Life? Then Follow the Word of the Lord

 Luke 11:28 He replied, “Blessed rather are those who hear the word of God and obey it.”

-- •• Do you want to live a blessed life?
+•• Would you like to be consistently living a blessed life?
 Then I encourage you to live a life of trust in the word of God over and above the so-called wisdom of man.
 Let’s look at some of the multi-faceted benefits you will experience by grounding and building your life on the truths God has revealed in His word, the holy Scriptures that we know as the Bible.

 James 1:18, 21 He chose to give us birth through the word of truth ... humbly accept the word planted in you, which can save you.